Total Blackout

-Total Blackout is an American game show airing on Syfy that features contestants that have to complete challenges such as: identifying things with either their hands, nose, or mouth; gathering items; or getting from point A to Point B while being totally in the dark (hence the name "Total Blackout").
+Total Blackout is an American game show that aired on Syfy that features contestants that have to complete challenges such as: identifying things with either their hands, nose, or mouth; gathering items; or getting from point A to Point B while being totally in the dark.
 The host of the show is Jaleel White, known for roles like Steve Urkel on the ABC/CBS sitcom Family Matters, and Sonic the Hedgehog in three animated shows.
 Each episode has four players competing to win $5,000.
 On occasion, episodes will feature four teams of two.
 The player or team who either takes the longest to do a certain task or identifies the fewest items in the allowed time is eliminated at the end of each round.
 The show was renewed for a second season by SyFy that started on October 30, 2012.
 Season 1 and 2 are now available on iTunes.

 The show is originally Danish and first aired in Denmark (created by Henrik Nielsen) on Kanal 5 in 2011, where Uffe Holm was host of the show.
 The show was later adapted to a U.S.version.